lucasRolff/cpanel-nginx-awstats/README.md

 ============================

 #What is it for?
-The script below is created, because some hosts decide to run custom webservers, like nginx, which might have a different log_format than apache have my default.
+The script below is created, because some hosts decide to run custom webservers, like nginx, which might have a different log_format than apache have by default.

 The reason why the code below is added to the `awstats.conf.include` file, is because the awstats in cpanel doesn't support it.
 So putting the LogFormat in the global awstats.conf, won't work, so it needs to be added on a user specific level.